usvc/semver/README.md

     - rm -rf ~/.ssh/*
 ```

-Set the `DEPLOY_KEY` environment variable to a base64 encoded version of your private key.
+Set the `DEPLOY_KEY` environment variable from your CI/CD settings to a base64 encoded version of your private key.
 To generate a private/public key pair, use `ssh-keygen -t rsa -b 4096`.
 To encode it into base64 without line breaks, `cat` it and pipe it to `base64 -w 0` (eg. `cat ./path/to/id_rsa | base64 -w 0 > ./path/to/id_rsa.b64`).

+Set the `DEPLOY_URL` environment variable from your CI/CD settings to the SSH clone URL of the repository you'd like to push to.

 ## Usage notes